HolidayVibe Maldives

 The Maldives stretches across 26 atolls, each with its own underwater personality.
 Your choice of atoll determines what you're most likely to encounter.
 Here's a practical breakdown:

-The South Ari Marine Protected Area offers near-guaranteed whale shark encounters.
+The South Ari Marine Protected Area, managed by the Maldives Marine Research Institute, offers near-guaranteed whale shark encounters.
 These gentle giants patrol the area throughout the year, though sightings peak around full moons.
 Also excellent for manta rays and diverse reef diving at sites like Kudarah Thila and Broken Rock.

-Popular dive resorts: LUX* South Ari, Vilamendhoo, Constance Moofushi, Lily Beach, Diamonds Athuruga, Mirihi
+Popular dive resorts: LUX* South Ari, Vilamendhoo, Constance Moofushi, Lily Beach, Diamonds Athuruga, Mirihi, Angaga

 Home to Hanifaru Bay, where hundreds of manta rays gather to feed during plankton blooms.
 It's snorkeling only (to protect the mantas), but witnessing dozens of rays spiraling together is unforgettable.
 The surrounding reefs offer excellent diving too, with thilas like Nelivaru and Dhonfanu.

-Popular dive resorts: Anantara Kihavah, Dusit Thani, Vakkaru, Milaidhoo, Soneva Fushi, Coco Palm Dhuni Kolhu
+Popular dive resorts: Anantara Kihavah, Dusit Thani, Vakkaru, Milaidhoo, Soneva Fushi, Four Seasons Landaa Giraavaru

 Close to the international airport, this atoll offers excellent diving with minimal transfer time.
-Famous sites include Banana Reef, HP Reef (Girifushi Thila), and Manta Point (seasonal mantas from December–March).
-Great for shorter trips when you want to maximize dive time.
+Famous sites include Banana Reef, HP Reef (Girifushi Thila), and Manta Point (seasonal mantas December–March).
+Great for shorter trips when you want to maximize dive time rather than transfer time.

-Popular dive resorts: Baros, Kurumba, OBLU Nature Helengeli, Bandos, Banyan Tree Vabbinfaru, Dhawa Ihuru
+Popular dive resorts: Baros, Kurumba, OBLU Nature Helengeli, Bandos, Banyan Tree Vabbinfaru, Dhawa Ihuru, Taj Coral Reef

 Known for thrilling channel dives with strong currents that attract grey reef sharks, whitetips, and eagle rays.
 The famous Alimatha night dive brings nurse sharks right to the jetty.
-Not for beginners, but experienced divers love it here.
+Not for beginners, but experienced divers rate Vaavu among the best in the Indian Ocean.
 Fotteyo Kandu is world-class.

 Popular dive resorts: Alimatha

 Home to one of the Maldives' largest dive operations at Kuredu.
 The atoll features shipwrecks, healthy reefs, and regular eagle ray sightings.
 The famous Kuredu Express offers exciting shark diving.
-Great variety for week-long dive trips.
+Great variety for week-long dive trips, and the resorts here tend to attract seriously dedicated divers.

 Popular dive resorts: Kuredu, Komandoo, Hurawalhi, Kudadoo, Fushifaru

-Popular dive resorts: W Maldives, Conrad Rangali, Constance Halaveli, Kandolhu, Ellaidhoo
+Popular dive resorts: W Maldives, Conrad Rangali, Constance Halaveli, Kandolhu, Ellaidhoo, Gangehi

-For a complete overview of dive sites, seasons, and what to expect underwater, see our detailed Maldives Diving Guide.
+For a complete breakdown of named dive sites by atoll, skill level, and what marine life to expect at each one, see our full Maldives Dive Sites guide.

 Plan Your Maldives Dive Trip